 A platform for ITP students to sell and purchase second-hand products.

-ITP students typically spend several hundred dollars each semester for their projects.
+At ITP, we typically spend several hundred dollars each semester for their projects.
 And a number of products they buy remain unused or barely-used.
-Money and resources are being wasted due to the lack of a platform where students can trade second-hand staffs.
-Therefore, my partner and I designed a mobile App for selling and purchasing second-handed items within the ITP community.
+Money and resources are being wasted due to the lack of a platform where students can trade second-hand items.
+Therefore, my collaborator and I designed a mobile App for selling and purchasing second-handed items within the ITP community.

 To understand the current situation of second-handed items and their trade, we conducted brief interviews with 10 ITP students.

 1. In the fall semester, what categories of things did you buy for the assignments and projects?